leonyuhanov/WOWPixelDriver/README.md

 const short int numLeds = 255;
 //bytesPerLed lets the system know if you are working with WS2812/SK6812 (3 Bytes) or APA102/SK9822 (4 Bytes) pixels const short int bytesPerLed = 4;
-//rows =  is the total number of Rows(Y Axis) in your LED set up, this is usualy the number of pixels TALL+2(1 NUll line at the top and bottom)
+//rows =  is the total number of Rows(Y Axis) in your LED set up, this is usually the number of pixels TALL+2(1 NUll line at the top and bottom)
-//cols =  is the total number of Columns(X Axis) in your LED set up, this is usualy the number of pixels WIDE+2(1 NUll line at the LEFT and RIGHT) const short int rows = 17, cols = 19;
+//cols =  is the total number of Columns(X Axis) in your LED set up, this is usually the number of pixels WIDE+2(1 NUll line at the LEFT and RIGHT) const short int rows = 17, cols = 19;
-//SPI Frequcny for clocked Pixels const short int maxSPIFrequency = 10;
+//SPI Frequency for clocked Pixels const short int maxSPIFrequency = 10;
 //MAC Address of Controller modules "WIFI_STA" const short int controllerMACAddress[6] = {0x00,0x00,0x00,0x00,0x00,0x00};